 Ablative lasers are a more modern approach (one brand name, Fraxel Clear and Brilliant, has been clinically shown to improve skin tone and texture), however, what’s not so modern is that many of these lasers are not suited to anyone with darker skin tones.
 In fact, according to Dermcollective, those with skin tones registering five or six on the Fitzpatrick scale should avoid laser treatment for hyperpigmentation altogether.
 Someone must’ve missed the inclusivity memo.

 Chemical peels contain strong acids (like glycolics and alpha hydroxys) to help even one’s complexion, however they also aren’t always ideal for darker skin tones, and can also cause irritation for any sensitive skin types.
-Try Ourself Dark Spot Peel, which is clinically-proven and formulated to work for all skin tones, and contains highly potent, highly concentrated 13.6% TCA.
+Try Ourself Brightening Peel, which is clinically-proven and formulated to work for all skin tones, and contains highly concentrated 34% glycolic acid.